VlasanD/challengebadgerank/README.md

 The ranking is based on the highscores.

-It is a REST API using Postman to test it, but I have written a HTML/CSS code for further frontend implementation
+It is a REST API using Postman to test it, but I have written a part of HTML/CSS code for further frontend implementation.